 I am exceedingly grateful for the amazing reception this blog has received since its inception.
 It is my pleasure to share the news that my first cookbook, The Naptime Chef: Fitting Great Food Into Family Life was published by Running Press on March 12, 2012.
 My second cookbook, The Family Calendar Cookbook: From Birthdays to Bake Sales, Good Food to Carry You Through the Year is slated to be released by Running Press in spring 2015.

 More About Kelsey

 I grew up in Cooperstown New York, a town famous for baseball and cornfields.
 I first learned about food from the best home cooks in the world, my parents.
 My earliest memories include being in charge of the ice bath for my father’s famous Bread & Butter Pickles and snipping rosemary from my mother’s herb garden.
 I graduated from Emma Willard School, where I was a member of Emma’s Own Baking Co., and Bates College.
 While a student at Bates I took pleasure in the semiannual campus lobster bake and local organic produce from Maine farms.
 I also spent a semester eating my way through Scotland and Europe while a student at the University of St. Andrews and to this day am obsessed with finding the best Sticky Toffee Pudding this side of the Atlantic.
-I currently live in Southern Connecticut with my husband, my official taste tester, my daughter, an active pre-schooler who still takes occasional naps, and our infant son.
+I currently live in Southern Connecticut with my husband, my official taste tester, my daughter, an active grade-schooler, and our toddler son.